vineetred/JavaDungeon/README.md

    1. Randomly spread arrows throughout the maze; read monster and treasure addition for this
 3. Need to take number of monster as a parameter!
 4. Tests for smell :(.
+5. Need to figure out how to return the cave monsters such that underlying objects also reflect battle changes!

 # Overview
 JavaDungeon is a game that consists of a maze dungeon and a player who tries to navigate through